tpximpact/OpenReferralApi/Docs/Validator.md

 - A test profile exists for each schema
 - A test is described for each endpoint and they are collected together within test groups
+- Further details and an example can be found in the [Test Profiles](TestProfiles.md) doc file

 #### Test groups